There it is again. The highlight clipping warning on your histogram is blinking.

 But that's not the only benefits of a polarizing filter.

 Not only will your colors look richer and truer with a polarizing lens, it even helps you see beneath the surface of water!
+Before filter on left, with filter on right.

 Let’s look at what polarization is so you understand how adding a polarizing filter improves your photos.